AntonioNoack/RemsEngine/src/me/anno/ecs/prefab/README.md

 This allows for very modular world building, but brings the cost of eventually pretty deep hierarchies.
 Future implementations hopefully will get rid of their runtime cost.

+Removing children is impossible with the current model, but I'm not sure whether I should add it or not.
+The current way of "deleting" something is to disable it.